 Once ten minutes has passed, place your pressure regulator onto the vent and wait until it builds up to the desired pressure.

-According to the Ball Blue Book, pinto beans should be canned at 10lb pressure for 75 minutes for pints, or 90 minutes for quarts.
+According to the Ball Blue Book, dry pinto beans should be canned at 10lb pressure for 75 minutes for pints, or 90 minutes for quarts.

 Once you canner has reached the proper pressure, turn your burner as low as you can while still maintaining the same pressure.
 The reason for this is that if the liquid in the beans boils too vigorously in the jar, it can get under the lid, preventing/hindering the lid from sealing to the jar.

-Turn your timer on for the appropriate amount of processing time, 75 minutes for pints, or 90 minutes for quarts.
+Turn your timer on for the appropriate amount of processing time: 75 minutes for pints, or 90 minutes for quarts.

-Once processing is finished, turn off the fire and leave the canner in place, allowing it to depressurize.
+Once processing is finished, turn off the heat and leave the canner in place, allowing it to depressurize.